-ST-16: System Ram - Fade Count
+ST-18: System Ram - Fade Count

-Shows the number of times the system memory has been lost during power up; ex: °F or °C, or speaker volume
+This section shows the number of times the system memory has been lost during power up.
+Ex: °F or °C, or speaker volume.

-ST-17: Hold Ram - Fade Count
+ST-19: Hold Ram - Fade Count

-Shows the number of times the hold memory has been lost during a power up; may be lost at a power up, after a power loss, during a holding cycle
+This section shows the number of times the hold memory has been lost during a power up.
+May be lost at a power up, after a power loss, during a holding cycle.

-ST-18: Stat Ram - Fade Count
+ST-20: Stat Ram - Fade Count

-This section shows the number of times the Stats memory has been lost during power up; the information in the Stats Mode is updated every two hours, and this count lets you know that the updates were lost
+This section shows the number of times the stats memory has been lost during power up.
+The information in the Stats Mode is updated every two hours, and this count lets you know that the updates were lost.

-ST-19: Ram Data Error Count
+ST-21: Ram Data Error Count

-Shows the number of times the data was lost while operating, not during power up (should be a low number)
+This section shows the number of times the data was lost while operating, not during power up.
+(Should be a low number.)

-ST-20: Data Total Loss Count
+ST-22: Data Total Loss Count

-Shows the number of times the data stored in the Eprom has been lost; should see an "E-41" error code when this occurs
+This section shows the number of times the data stored in the Eprom has been lost.
+Should see an "E-41" error code when this occurs.

-ST-21: User Init's Count
+ST-23: User Init's Count

-Shows the number of times the operator has initialized the controls
+This section shows the number of times the operator has initialized the controls.